 Lamps have changed over the years, but I love a mix of modern shaped lamps in my home now.
 Ten years ago I had all traditional shapes in lamps, but over the years I’ve changed them all out to a more modern design.
 I love the mix with my Traditional furnishings.
 A good mix of Modern, Vintage and Traditional furnishings and accessories is what makes a pretty home to me.

 This modern gourd shaped lamp adds a modern touch to our Traditional space.
 That’s my grandmothers side table that I just can’t get rid of.
 It’s from the 40’s or 50’s.

 I’ve just added 2 rattan lamps in the family room and love what they add to the space.
 You know I love some rattan!

 This classical pair of lamps (Hollywood Regency) were a Homegoods find a couple years ago and I love them in our dining room.
 They add just the right touch and the gold color adds a little bling.

 In our guest room, I have a pair of pretty blue and white lamps that I found years ago too.
 I haven’t found a need to change them yet and still love them.

-On the foyer table, this brass and glass traditional yet modern lamp is tall and narrow, perfect for this table.
+On the foyer table, this gold and lucite traditional yet modern lamp is tall and narrow, perfect for this table.

 More modern shaped lamps do a lot to bring in a fresh look to your home.
 Ten years ago I had mostly Traditional Tuscan style lamps, but I’ve changed all of mine out to a more modern shape and it makes a big difference.
 These modern shapes are very classic too.